Egidius Monoszló: Role in the feudal anarchy

 Taking advantage of the internal political crisis, Ottokar's Austrian and Moravian troops invaded the borderlands of Hungary in April 1273, using the Pressburg region as a march route.
 The attack temporarily united the rivaling baronial groups against the external enemy.
-Ottokar's step made Egidius as uncertain and furious, as a result left Prague and returned to Hungary in early May, along with Gregory.
+Ottokar's step made Egidius as uncertain and furious, as a result he left Prague and returned to Hungary in early May, along with Gregory.
+The Bohemian sources described Egidius as "confused and infelicitous" during this act.
 Egidius swore loyalty to Ladislaus IV, thus received forgiveness from Elizabeth and the Monoszlós' confiscated lands were regained.
 In the short-lived "unity government", Egidius simultaneously served as Ban of Macsó and Bosnia, both territories split from Béla of Macsó's ducal domains, who was brutally assassinated in November 1272 by Henry Kőszegi.
 The cooperation lasted only a few months.
 In a second wave, Ottokar's army captured Győr and Szombathely, plundering the western counties, and seized many fortresses, including Sopron in the autumn.
 Alongside Denis Péc and Joachim Gutkeled, Egidius defeated a Moravian army at the walls of Detrekő Castle (today ruins near Plavecké Podhradie, Slovakia) in October, which fort was unsuccessfully besieged by Ottokar's troops.
+Egidius was also involved in that campaign which attempted to recapture Nagyszombat (today Trnava, Slovakia).
 Around October 1273, the Kőszegi–Gutkeled–Geregye baronial group took control over the country, ousting the Csák kindred.
 Egidius, who and his clan were the Csáks' strongest ally, also lost his dignity of Ban of Macsó and Bosnia.

 In the first five regnal years of the minor Ladislaus IV, twelve "changes of government" took place between the two baronial groups.
 The Csáks and their allies successfully removed Joachim Gutkeled and Henry Kőszegi from power by the summer of 1274.
 After that the two disgraced lords decided to capture and imprison Ladislaus and Elizabeth in June 1274.
 Although Peter Csák liberated them, Gutkeled and Kőszegi captured Ladislaus's younger brother, Andrew, and took him to Slavonia.
 Egidius again elevated to the position of Master of the treasury around September 1274, in those days when Peter Csák, defeated the united Kőszegi–Gutkeled forces near Polgárdi, where the most notorious pre-oligarch Henry Kőszegi was killed in the battle.
 By mid-1275, the royal court expressed confidence towards the Kőszegi family despite the earlier abductions.
 This meant the Csák group's anew fall from grace, and Egidius lost his office of Master of the treasury in early June 1275, replacing by Joachim Gutkeled himself.